FaxHack/PathSeeker/README.md

 - **DroppedItemESP**
   Highlights important dropped items.

+- **BetterStashFinder:** An upgraded stash finder with enhanced filtering options.

+- **AutoEnchanter:** Automates enchanting at anvils, saving time and effort.

+- **GrimEfly:** Vanilla efly uses a chest-plate to ensure that elytra do not consume durability.

+- **Trident Dupe:** Facilitates trident duplication (note: patched on most servers).

+- **AutoFirework:** Automatically activates firework use for added flair.

 - **ScreenshotFolderCommand**
    Open the Minecraft screenshot folder.

 - **MeteorFolderCommand**
    Open meteor-client folder.

-- **NoJumpDelay**
-  Removes delay between jumps.

-- **BetterStashFinder:** An upgraded stash finder with enhanced filtering options.

-- **AutoEnchanter:** Automates enchanting at anvils, saving time and effort.

-- **GrimEfly:** Vanilla efly uses a chestplate to ensure that elytra does not consume durability.

-- **Trident Dupe:** Facilitates trident duplication (note: patched on most servers).

-- **AutoFirework:** Automatically activates firework use for added flair.

 > [!TIP]
 > Use Base Finder with NewerNewChunks to drastically improve your chances of locating uncharted bases.

-- **Storage Looter**
-  Automate container looting with customizable item lists because time is treasure in anarchy!

 > [!WARNING]
 > Make sure your predefined item lists are accurate.
 Incorrect configurations may result in missing valuable loot.